inseven/psion-software-index/overlays/0x1000179f/index.md

 category: productivity/organizers
 publishers:
 - Corisoft
-developer_url:
+links:
 - https://web.archive.org/web/199800000000/http://Corisoft.free.fr
 ---

 QuickP allows you to manage your meetings, tasks, todos, orders, time log, costs, troubleshootings and contacts very easily.
-Retrieve all details you need in one click on your preferred palmtop.7
+Retrieve all details you need in one click on your preferred palmtop.